swathi-gurijala/Task_Manager_Web_App/README.md

-“Turning ideas into functional, polished applications with love ❤️ and hard work ☕.”
+**Turning ideas into functional, polished applications with love ❤️ and hard work ☕.**

 ### Contributing 🤝
 We welcome contributions!

-Fork the repo
+- Fork the repo

-Create a feature branch: git checkout -b feature-name
+- Create a feature branch: git checkout -b feature-name

-Commit your changes: git commit -m "Add new feature"
+- Commit your changes: git commit -m "Add new feature"

-Push to branch: git push origin feature-name
+- Push to branch: git push origin feature-name

-Open a Pull Request
+- Open a Pull Request

 #### License 📄
 MIT License - see LICENSE for details